sujipillai/springboot_userapp/README.md

 To install app using docker:
 Docker commands:
 -- git clone
+create the mysql docker image which is already updated with database; check the mysql-docker folder to create that image.
+-- docker build -t mysql:v4 .
+you can use any tag name of your mysql image, remember to change that name in docker-compose.yml file also. check whether the docker image is created -- docker images;
--- docker-compose build #docker should be installed in oyur host system.
+-- docker-compose build #docker should be installed in your host system.
 -- docker-compose up
 check whether the docker image is created -- docker images; and container is running --docker ps